-A successful request returns an authorization token, which you must include in subsequent vCloud API requests.
+A successful request returns an x-vcloud-authorization authorization token, which you must included in subsequent vCloud API requests.

 Example: Login Session Request and Response

 To create a session object, you supply your credentials in an Authorization header of the form prescribed by the identity provider that your organization uses, then POST a request to the vCloud API login URL.
 This request does not have a body.
 All the information required to create a session is included in the Authorization header.
 See Create a vCloud API Session for examples of this request for all supported types of identity provider.